-Daily price limits are applicable for trading in FKLI, FCPO, FPKO, FUPO, FGLD and FPOL products in BMD.
+Daily price limits are applicable for trading in some products in BMD.
 For further details refer to chapter 7 - Static Thresholds and Invalid Trade.

 6.3 Price Banding

 To ensure a fair and orderly market, CME Globex has also instituted a price banding mechanism where all incoming electronic orders are subject to price verification and all orders with clearly erroneous prices are rejected.
 Price banding on the CME Globex platform is designed to mitigate the impact of erroneous order entries.